---

 - /docs/passport

-summary: "Vercel offers three methods to protect your deployments: Vercel Authentication, Password Protection, and Trusted IPs."
+summary: "Vercel offers several methods to protect your deployments: Vercel Authentication, Passport, Password Protection, and Trusted IPs."

 install_vercel_plugin: npx plugins add vercel/vercel-plugin